nataliesyw/1340/README.md

 11. Load an external file.

+12. Show the entire list of information of employee in the program.

 Coding style of our system:

 Sorting, File I/O, Class function, Calculation and For loop would be used in our project.
 Dynamic mangement will be utilized.
 In-code documentation  and other coding documents mentioned in the project description will also be added.

-It is hoped that the management system could be more use-friendly after our correction.
+It is hoped that the management system could be more user-friendly after our correction.